JeffMejia/react-TodoList/README.md

-# react-TodoList
+# React - TodoList App
-is a little practice that i had with React
+this is a little app made with React.js - Routers with the API of SSMB Solutions.